-Your child's safety is important at Edinburg Children's Hospital.
+Your child's safety is important at South Texas Health System Children's.
 As much as we are concerned for your child's personal safety, we encourage you to take an active role in your child's personal safety and the security of his/her personal belongings.

 The hospital is not responsible for loss or damage to personal belongings so we encourage you to only bring those belongings that are essential to your child's care.
 The hospital has a safe to use for the safe-keeping of your valuables in the event you are unable to send your personal belongings or valuables home.

-Edinburg Children's Hospital is a smoke-free facility.
+South Texas Health System Children's is a smoke-free facility.
 As health care providers, we recognize the hazards of smoking and enforce a “No Smoking” policy.
 No one is permitted to smoke inside any of our facilities at any time, under any circumstances.

 Please give your child's nurse a list of all medications your child is currently taking, including prescription and over the counter medications, as well as vitamins.
 This list should also include any medications from Mexico that he or she may be taking.
 Include the dosage, frequency and the last time each medication was taken.
 Your physician will decide which medications your child should continue to take while in the hospital.
 Your nurse will bring medications ordered by your child's physician.